leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

       To clear the mask of areas with the *Lasso Mask* tool, first invert the mask, apply the *Lasso Mask*, and then invert the mask back.

+Mask Filters
+   Mask filters are operations that are applied to the whole paint mask.

+   Type
+      Smooth/Sharpen Mask
+         Modifies the crispness of the mask edge.
+      Grow/Shrink Mask
+         Modifies the size of the mask.
+      Increase/Decrease Contrast
+         Modifies the contrast of the mask.
+   Iterations
+      The number of times that the filter is going to be applied Auto Iteration Count
+      Use a automatic number of iterations based on the number of vertices of the sculpt.

 Mask Extract
    Creates a duplicate mesh object based on masked geometry.